 Optimizing Your MAT Modality with TenEleven

 With TenEleven’s Medication Assisted Treatment (MAT) Module, you will have the ability to utilize the three-prong approach with access to medical, clinical, and billing information efficiently.
 We are constantly adapting and creating new modules and functionalities to serve our customers.
-Below we discuss the Lighthouse Interface and our upcoming Pre-Pour Module.
+And we’re excited to show you what’s new.

 Lighthouse Software Systems Interface

 Lighthouse Software Systems is a resource contracted by state governments.
 This system houses scheduled data at a national level and gives aid to MAT clinics in times of crisis or other emergencies.
 Some states, such as New York, are under regulations that require agencies to automatically upload their data into LightHouse, or whichever provider they use.
 This was a manual process until January of 2020, when LightHouse was able to begin exporting data automatically.

 The TenEleven team stays up to date with current state standards and regulations so that we can proactively provide streamlined services for our customers.
 This includes working with Lighthouse from the time our MAT module was launched in 2015, even writing one of the first reports for them.
 While these reporting regulations may not be required in every state currently, we have worked to build out this module so that any customer in any state can utilize it as the need arises.

 If a disaster within a participating state leaves some methadone clinics unable to operate, patients that are listed in this database (by participating clinics) can receive their medication from another methadone clinic.